R-Mielamud/MyClass/README.md

 # MyClass

-MyClass is analog of the Google Classroom written with Django and React.
+MyClass is analog of the Google Classroom and MS Teams written with Django and React.

 Currently in progress.